SAP-archive/ase-nodejs-async-odbc-interface/README.md

 ```

 ## Prepared Statement Execution
-The connection returns a `statement` object which can be executed multiple times.
+The process of executing a prepared statement requires you to first prepare the statement, before executing it.
+When preparing a statement, the connection returns a `statement` object which can be executed multiple times.
+The execution of a prepared statement is similar to that of direct statement execution.
 ```javascript
 var db = require("sapase")()
   , cn = "DRIVER=Adaptive Server Enterprise;SERVER=host;Port=port;UID=user;PWD=password;DATABASE=dbname"